-close in until, at mileage 87.5, the gorge graphically known as "The Jaws of Death" forces it to its highest speed.
-Sage-brush, dwarf jack pine, poplar and some bull pine grow in this area and the soil and rocks take on strange hues - yellows, purples, crimson.
+the soil and rocks take on strange hues - yellows, purples, crimson.
 Northward, near mileage 91, The Painted Canyon lives up to its name, and, opposite mileage 93.5 a mottled granite crest which overhangs the gorge is known as Botanie Crag, taking its name from the creek that flows into the Thompson.
 Northward from about mileage 95 the canyon flattens out, and across the narrow plateau the Fraser River pours southward to join, or be joined by the Thompson.
 At Lytton Simon Fraser found a well-established Indian community, apparently centuries old.
 Traders made use of its junction of the Fraser and Thompson and, of course, it came into its heyday in the time of the gold rush.
 Here can be seen the same phenomenon as at the confluence of the Ottawa and St. Lawrence, with one clear and one muddy river flowing together in sharp definement for some distance.
 The Fraser, like the Ottawa, is drab; the Thompson, filtered through lakes as is the St. Lawrence, is clean.
-Near Cisco, named for the late Chief Siska, at mileage 101, the Canadian Pacific crosses to the right bank of the Fraser and continues on a track hewn from the rock ledge, passing through three tunnels between mileages 101.2 and 102.7.
+The line crosses to the right bank of the Fraser and continues on a track hewn from the rock ledge, passing through three tunnels between mileages 101.2 and 102.7.
 The old Cariboo Road toiled high above the river.
 Kanaka takes its name from an old placer mining bar across the river once worked by Hawaiian native labourers.
-Kwoiek Creek, named for Kwoiek Peak, north of the line, is spanned at mileage 104.6 and Skow Wash Creek at 106.3.
+Kwoiek Creek, named for Kwoiek Peak, north of the line, is spanned at mileage 104.6 and Skow Wash Creek at 106.2.
 To the south is Kanaka Mountain.
-The Salmon River is bridged by the track at mileage 113.
-The bench lands are wider. altitude at Chaumox - translated as "Too Hot" is only 568 feet above sea level and tiny gardens and orchards - some in Indian Reservations are much more common than at higher levels.
-North Bend, junction of the Thompson and Cascade Sub-Divisions, is mainly a railway town noted for its rich foliage and flower-filled gardens, of which those at the station are a notable example.
+The Salmon River, also known as Nahatlatch, is bridged by the track at mileage 113.
+The bench lands are wider, altitude at Chaumox - translated as "Too Hot" - is only 568 feet above sea level.
+North Bend, junction of the Thompson and Cascade Sub-Divisions, is mainly a railway town noted for its rich foliage and flowerfilled gardens.